2.3 Elements of Advanced Theory

 dt

-Quantum mechanics might be different from classical mechanics, so lets see what we get in this case.
+Quantum mechanics might be different from classical mechanics, so let's see what we get in this case.

 The essential relation to use is the identity of the particle velocity with the the group velocity vgroup of the wave package that describes the particle in quantum mechanics.
 The equation that goes with it is